TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ??? abstract "Explanation - [Click to show/hide]"

-    !!! tip "MULTi definition per indexers"
+    !!! tip "Multi-Language definition per indexers"

-        Some Indexers in **Radarr** will let you choose which audio is normally included inside a `MULTi` release as an option.
+        Some Indexers in **Radarr** will let you choose which audio is normally included inside a `Multi-Language` release as an option.
 You should choose only `Original` and `German` if you decide to use it.
-        This option should only be used for German indexers where you are sure that `MULTi` does include both `Original` and `German` audio.
+        This option should only be used for German indexers where you are sure that `Multi-Language` does include both `Original` and `German` audio.
 Doing so in more "international" indexers can create to false positive with the German Audio CFs.

 Those should be used together and are there to properly rename your release and prefer German audio over other Languages.
 Examples:

 {! include-markdown "../../includes/german-guide/radarr-german-audio-version-en.md" !}

-!!! tip "Download Original Audio but upgrade with German Audio if available in equal quality"
+!!! tip "Download Original Audio but upgrade with German Audio ^^only^^ if available in similar quality"

     Set the Score of `{{ radarr['cf']['german-dl']['name'] }}` and `{{ radarr['cf']['german-dl-fallback']['name'] }}` to `300`

-!!! tip "Download German Audio only"
+!!! tip "Download German Audio ^^only^^"

     Set the Score of `{{ radarr['cf']['original-language']['name'] }}` to `-10000`